Ukraine flag

 Integration of two-factor authentication (2FA/MFA) for your WatchGuard Mobile VPN is now complete.
 If you have other questions, contact Protectimus customer support service.

-Pulse Connect Secure SSL VPN 2FA
+Enabling Two-Factor Authentication on Pulse Connect Secure SSL VPN

 This guide shows how to enable multi-factor authentication (2FA / MFA) for users logging in to Pulse Connect Secure SSL VPN with the help of the Protectimus two-factor authentication solution for Pulse Connect Secure SSL VPN.